Saturday, October 25, 2025

 Classical Guitar Corner (CGC) Very structured curriculum (grades 1–8), video lessons + PDF downloads + community & live workshops Paid membership, but good mix of free lessons too (Classical Guitar Corner)

-This Is Classical Guitar (Bradford Werner’s site) Free lessons, good for beginners and intermediate players — technique, repertoire, etc. A strong “always available” resource.
+This Is Classical Guitar (Bradford Werner's site) Free lessons, suitable for beginners and intermediate players — technique, repertoire, etc. A strong "always available" resource.
 (Classical Guitar)

 Classical Guitar Shed Practical tutorials, tips on technique, strategies for learning pieces, etc. Some free content, more with "premium" plans.
 (Classical Guitar Shed)